gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 Then you need to set the necessary SSL configuration attributes or
 properties: keystores, usernames/passwords, and so on.

-You can individually configure different [vmware-gemfire-short-name] components (`GATEWAY`, `HTTP`, `JMX`, `LOCATOR`, and `SERVER`) with SSL, or you can collectively configure them to use SSL by using the `CLUSTER` enumerated value.
+You can individually configure different GemFire components (`GATEWAY`, `HTTP`, `JMX`, `LOCATOR`, and `SERVER`) with SSL, or you can collectively configure them to use SSL by using the `CLUSTER` enumerated value.

-You can specify which [vmware-gemfire-short-name] components the SSL configuration settings should applied by using the nested `@EnableSsl` annotation, `components` attribute with enumerated values from the `Component` enum, as follows:
+You can specify which GemFire components the SSL configuration settings should applied by using the nested `@EnableSsl` annotation, `components` attribute with enumerated values from the `Component` enum, as follows: